| No Brainstoppers! I made this term up so don't try to find it anywhere else. A "brainstopper" is something you say or do that causes the mind of an

 high praise for being totally unintelligible. hahahahaha

-Another way to stop someone's brain is to distract them by your
+Another way to stop someone's brain is to distract them by your actions.
+You might display an odd prop before explaining what it is.

 This would make an audience member stop listening while their minds